divyansharma001/limitra/benchmarks.md

 ## Phase 1: Baseline Performance Under Normal Conditions

-In this test, we measured the overhead introduced by each rate limiting solution under high concurrency when the system is operating normally.
+In this test, I measured the overhead introduced by each rate limiting solution under high concurrency when the system is operating normally.

 - **Load**: 60 Concurrent Virtual Users
 - **Duration**: 30 seconds